-We offer flexible payment terms and options if you're experiencing genuine difficulties, as outlined in our Financial Hardship Policy (PDF, 201KB).
+We offer flexible payment terms and options if you're experiencing genuine difficulties, as outlined in our Financial Hardship Policy (PDF, 103KB).

 You can discuss your situation any time of day or night.
-Simply pick up the phone and give us a call on 13 22 00 and say "Payment Options".
+Simply contact us and say "Financial hardship".
 We'll put you through to one of our operators to discuss your situation.

 It can be something as simple as a little extra time to pay a single bill, or the provision of an InContact® phone service capable of receiving calls only.